 By using a centralized contract repository instead of manual spreadsheets, not only can contracts be easily found and searched, but employee:s also regain important time and control to focus on their tasks and achieving overall business goals.

-When contracts are stored all over the place and organizations can’t assume a single source of truth (as with a contract repository), it can take hours to find an agreement.
+When contracts are stored all over the place and organizations can’t assume a single source of truth, it can take hours to find an agreement.
 Then it’s a matter of verifying that it’s the right version - especially when multiple copies are scattered in inboxes, shared drives, and on desks.

 5. Reduce risk